parot-99/Covid-19-Warning-System/README.md

 * dontShow: set true to hide video while parsing it
 * scoreThreshold: score threshold (from 0.0 to 1.0)
 * iouThreshold: IOU threshold (from 0.0 to 1.0)
-* detectorPath: path to the detector to be used
 * videoOutputPath: path to save video results
 * imageOutputPath: path to save image results